hexlabsio/dynamo-ts/README.md

 # Testing
-Testing is no different that how you would have tested dynamo before.
-We use @shelf/jest-dynamodb to run a local version of dynamodb.
+Testing is no different than how you would have tested dynamo before.
+We use @shelf/jest-dynamodb to run a local version of dynamodb when we test.
-If you would like us to generate a table definitions to initialize the local dynamo library, do the following:
+If you would like us to generate table definitions that can be used in this testing library, do the following:

 1. Create a file called jest-setup.ts